zzw890827/aws-sap-questions/第5套/README.md

 92. A company has two VPCs within the same AWS account that are connected through a transit gateway.
 A solutions architect adds a new subnet to one of the VPCs.
 Resources that are hosted in the new subnet are not able to communicate with resources in the other VPC.
 What should the solutions architect do to allow network traffic communication?
     - [ ] A. Configure the new subnet to propagate to the appropriate transit gateway route table.
 Associate the new subnet with the appropriate VPC route able.
-    - [ ] B. Create a new static route within the tran it gateway route table.
+    - [ ] B. Create a new static route within the transit gateway route table.
 Associate the new subnet with the appropriate VPC route table.
     - [ ] C. Update the transit gateway attachment to include the new subnet.
 Define a new static route within the transit gateway route table.
     - [ ] D. Update the transit gateway attachment to include the new subnet.
 Associate the new subnet with the appropriate VPC route table.